damigreen/computer-science/notes/vsnote/notebook.md

           - ARRAY bufferQueue
           - WHILE (bufferQueue is not empty)
             <!-- - the last element removed from the top -->
-            - remove the last element in bufferQueue and
+            - remove the last element `dequeue` in bufferQueue and
             - compare it with the provided element
             - OUTPUT
               - true